Photo courtesy of Matt Davies

 In this article, Asia Options also interviews a number of alumni who have taken part in various in-country study programs.
 We ask them about their experiences in overcoming the obstacles of immigration and scaling “The Great Wall of Indonesia.”

 How to get an Indonesia study visa?

-SJ – rub shoulders with elites: …It is a very sad reality but I think the only reason I got my visa in time for my study program was because I had networked with some powerful people in Jakarta.
+SJ – rub shoulders with elites: …It is a very sad reality but I think the only reason I got my visa in time for my study program was that I had networked with some powerful people in Jakarta.
 If I hadn’t taken advantage of this contact, I would have had to wait for around 5- months like many others from my university.
-It is a sad reality but in Indonesia and especially amongst elites in Jakarta, corruption, collusion and nepotisme – (Korrupsi, Kollusi dan Nepotisme) are commonplace… (SJ total waiting time 2-3 months for a 6 month visa)
+It is a sad reality but in Indonesia and especially amongst elites in Jakarta, corruption, collusion and nepotism – (Korrupsi, Kollusi dan Nepotisme) are commonplace… (SJ total waiting time 2-3 months for a 6-month visa)

 Sometimes people from immigration asked for letters from other departments but they didn’t explain what kinds of letters they needed.
 The people who had to provide the letters also didn’t understand what kind of letters to provide.
 It was like they had never done this before.
 I had to draft my own letters and send them to the right people to get signatures and letterheads.
 I had to do their job for them since they didn’t know what they were doing.

 There were some pretty serious problems with people not knowing what to do in parts of Indonesia which are not used to getting foreign students.
 Due to a lack of accountability they have to wait for permission (dari atas) from their bosses since they are terrified of doing the wrong thing and are thus paralysed and unable to come to a decision and are thus much less likely act.
 This situation is further worsened by the poor communication and coordination lines within immigration with local and central offices often unable to communicate, and with inconsistent clashing policies, this can leave you in limbo.
 (DW total waiting time 7 months for a 5-month visa)